usedgov/fafsa-test-isirs-2025-26/test-isir-files/README.md

 Note: Some files may be too large to view within GitHub.
 Please refer to the project [README](../README.md) for instructions on how to use the included ISIR viewer tool.

 ### Downloading a File
-1. Click on a file below
+1. Click on a file in the table below
 2. On the next page, click the "Download raw file" button in the upper right menu.
     * i.e. ![Downoad Button](../assets/download-button.png)